Supplementary data: Newfoundland and Labrador

 Topic: Increasing genetic testing

-Title of image: Percentage of patients in NL under 40 years of age diagnosed with colorectal cancer in 2017-2019 who received genetic testing within one year of diagnosis
+Title of image: Percentage of patients in NL under 40 years of age diagnosed with colorectal cancer who received genetic testing within one year of diagnosis

 Data source: Provincial cancer agencies and programs